Trains to Edinburgh

 "Probably the most beautiful city we have ever seen.”
 The Black Eyed Peas

-Tell us which station you want to go to and in no time you could be having fun in the beautiful city that is Edinburgh with Chris Hoy and J.K.Rowling (Well you never know).
-You might want to take in a rugby match at Murrayfield, enjoy an interesting visit to the Edinburgh Fringe or take a stroll up to Arthur's Seat.
-Edinburgh is a great destination with some of the UK's best attractions, ideal for families and groups of friends; it's also a very popular place to travel on business.
+Tell us which station you want to go to and in no time you could be having fun in the beautiful city that is Edinburgh with Chris Hoy and J.K.Rowling (well you never know).
+You might want to take in a rugby match at Murrayfield, enjoy an entertaining visit to the Edinburgh Fringe or take a stroll up to Arthur's Seat.
+As the capital city of Scotland, Edinburgh is a great destination with some of the UK's best attractions'; ideal for families and groups of friends as well as being a popular place for business travel.

 We recommend a visit to Edinburgh Zoo if you've got kids.
-A trip to Edinburgh for Hogmanay is a must for everyone.
+The Fringe is the world's largest arts festival and a trip to Edinburgh for the Hogmanay is a must for everyone on New Year's Eve.

 Imagine yourself on top of a rocky hill, overlooking a medieval city paved with setts or cobblestones, castles towering above and an amazing view of the sea.
 Where else would you rather spend your vacation than one of Scotland's most beautiful cities - Edinburgh?
 Setting foot in this city will make you feel like you have time travelled to a different era or gone straight to a real-life Hogwarts.
 Harry Potter fan or not, that view will surely be pleasant to the eyes.